How are we Tracing Changes Through a Thousand Years?

 - While the philosophical aspect of this question remains unanswered, thankfully the geographical one has been explained to quite an extent.

 Indian Map by Al- Idris and French Cartographer

-- The maps by Arab geographer Al-Idrisi (1154) and French cartographer (1720) give a large sketch of the Indian subcontinent as known as earlier times.
+The maps by Arab geographer Al-Idrisi (1154) and French cartographer (1720) gave a large sketch of the Indian subcontinent in earlier times.

 - The art and science of graphically representing a geographical area, usually on a flat surface such as a map or chart is known as Cartography.
 It is a part of Geography.
 Someone who makes maps is called a cartographer.

 A person who draws or produces maps.